mixxxdj/manual/source/chapters/library.rst

 "play" it.

-* **Create a playlist**:  Right-click on the :guilabel:`Playlists` sidebar item and select :guilabel:`New playlist`.
+* **Create a playlist**:  Right-click on the :guilabel:`Playlists` sidebar item and select :guilabel:`Create New Playlist`.
 Name the playlist and click :guilabel:`OK`.
 The total number of tracks and total duration are displayed next to the name.
 * **Import playlists**: